Wi-Fi Protected Access: Hardware support

 WPA has been designed specifically to work with wireless hardware produced prior to the introduction of WPA protocol, which provides inadequate security through WEP.
 Some of these devices support WPA only after applying firmware upgrades, which are not available for some legacy devices.

 Wi-Fi devices certified since 2006 support both the WPA and WPA2 security protocols.
 WPA3 is required since July 1, 2020.

 WPA terminology

-Different WPA versions and protection mechanisms can be distinguished based on the target end-user (according to the method of authentication key distribution), and the encryption protocol used.
+Different WPA versions and protection mechanisms can be distinguished based on the target end-user (such as WEP, WPA, WPA2, WPA3) and the method of authentication key distribution, as well as the encryption protocol used.
+As of July 2020, WPA3 is the latest iteration of the WPA standard, bringing enhanced security features and addressing vulnerabilities found in WPA2.
+WPA3 improves authentication methods and employs stronger encryption protocols, making it the recommended choice for securing Wi-Fi networks.